Parenting is the most important and challenging

 job that most adults undertake

-Few parents, even in the best circumstances, do not feel frustrated at times by the demands of raising children.
+Every parent, even in the best circumstances, can feel frustrated by the demands of raising children.
 But when parents are isolated, involved in difficult relationships, experiencing financial stress, or lacking information on child development and child-rearing techniques, they can lose control.

 Informed, effective child rearing builds strong communities by producing young people who work hard to create positive lives for themselves and those around them.
 Uninformed, ineffective child rearing jeopardizes the well-being of whole communities.
 Parent Support Services is a non-profit, volunteer-based society and registered charity founded in 1974.
 The mandate is preventing child abuse and promoting healthy parent-child relationships by supporting parenting, families, and communities.
 This is achieved by providing support and information to parents.
 The goal is building healthy communities, one family at a time.